 As the English gained the upper hand in the Indian Ocean in the late 18th century, Port Louis became a haven for pirates and corsairs – mercenary marines paid by a country to prey on enemy ships.
 The most famous Franco-Mauritian corsair was Robert Surcouf, who wrought havoc on British shipping.

 In 1789 French settlers in Mauritius recognised the revolution in France and got rid of their governor.
-But some policies were a bridge too far: they refused to free their slaves when the abolition of slavery was decreed in Paris in 1794.
+But some policies were a bridge too far: they refused to free the enslaved people on the island when the abolition of slavery was decreed in Paris in 1794.

-In 1810, during the Napoleonic Wars, the British moved in on Mauritius as part of their grand plan to control the Indian Ocean.
+In 1810, during the Napoleonic Wars, the British invaded Mauritius as part of their grand plan to control the Indian Ocean.
 Things started badly when they were defeated at the Battle of Vieux Grand Port.
-Just a few months later, however, British forces landed at Cap Malheureux on the north coast and took over the island.
+Just a few months later, however, British forces landed at Cap Malheureux on the north coast and took over the island by force.

 The new British rulers renamed the island Mauritius but allowed the Franco-Mauritians to retain their language, religion, legal system and the all-important sugar-cane plantations on which the economy depended.
-Slaves were finally freed in 1835, by which time there were more than 70,000 on the island.
-They were replaced or supplemented by labour imported from India and China.
+Enslaved people were finally freed in 1835, by which time there were more than 70,000 on the island.
+They were replaced or supplemented by workers from India and China.
 As many as 500,000 Indians took up the promise of a better life in Mauritius, often to find themselves living and working in appalling conditions on minimum pay.

 By sheer weight of numbers, the Indian workforce gradually achieved a greater say in the running of the country.
 Their struggle was given extra impetus when Indian political and spiritual leader Mahatma Gandhi visited Mauritius in 1901 to push for civil rights.
 The key event, however, was the introduction of universal suffrage in 1958, and the key personality was Dr (later Sir) Seewoosagur Ramgoolam.
 Founder of the Labour Party in 1936, Seewoosagur Ramgoolam led the fight for independence, which was finally granted in 1968.